📬Daily Brief: Happyish Prime Day

 Here’s what you need to know

 Prime Day is in full swing for Amazon shoppers in much of the world.
 The two-day sale might distract subscribers from the fact that the US Federal Trade Commission is suing Amazon for subscription tricks.
-(India’s Prime Day starts July 23.)
+(Note: India’s Prime Day starts July 23.)

 Microsoft’s bid for Activision Blizzard jumped an antitrust hurdle in the US...
 But the $69 billion deal still faces one major regulatory obstacle.